LemesoftNostalgic/sprint-o-matic/README.md

 Add a map to the Sprint-O-Matic's map listing, and everyone can play with it.
-Some information regarding the map needs to be sent to the sprint-o-matic gmail com to make the linkage happen:
+Some information regarding the map needs to be sent to the sprint.o.matic at gmail.com to make the linkage happen:

 - name, short one to fit it in the home screen
 - url-link to an image of the map (png format is encouraged)